 Issues are tracked using the Issue tool.

 Patches should be submitted via email.
-See
+See "Contact information" at the bottom of this file.

 The code is licensed under GNU GPL v3.